Safe food storage at homeLast Updated : 31 March 2017

 Keeping food refrigerated

 Foods labelled with ‘keep refrigerated’ and most foods with a ‘use by’ date, such as pasteurised milk, meat, ready meals, etc., should be kept in the fridge so they stay safe until the use by date given on the label.
-The cool temperature (below 5°C) slows down the growth of harmful microbes.
+The cool temperature (below

 Some items, otherwise kept at room temperature, such as UHT milk and cartons of liquid soup, must be refrigerated after opening.
 It’s best to not store opened tins in the fridge, as this may give the food a metallic taste - transfer their contents into storage containers and cover.7